Compounded Bio-Identical Thyroid Capsules

 Our pharmacists prepare slow-release capsules by accurately blending the active thyroid ingredient with a special filler – methylcellulose (E4M).
 Methylcellulose (E4m) is commonly found in many food products and has the ability to absorb water from the stomach and GI tract.
 Instead of releasing all the thyroid hormone at once, the water-saturated methylcellulose creates a matrix that holds the thyroid ingredient longer, allowing it to be gradually released from the stomach and GI tract into the bloodstream.
 This more closely replicates the way your own thyroid gland works.

-Click here for pricing information and to download a prescription to take to your doctor.
+Click here to download a prescription to take to your doctor.

 Click here to read an article discussing the advantages of slow-release thyroid.